MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

   And there is more ...

-  This device must be created as a child device of the user app or driver, otherwise
+  This device must be created as a child device of the user app or driver, otherwise it will not be possible to access it.

 - A Rule Machine rule - and guess what?
 Also specific for each file.